© 2024 KGOU

 Native Americans have borne the brunt of the work to make that happen.

 "What these changes accomplish, piece by piece, is visibility for Native people in the United States," she said.
-"Until Native people are or are fully seen in our society and in everyday life, we can't accomplish those bigger changes.
-As long as Native people remain invisible, it's much more easier for people to look past those real issues and those real concerns within those communities."
+"Until Native people are fully seen in our society and in everyday life, we can't accomplish those bigger changes.
+As long as Native people remain invisible, it's much easier for people to look past those real issues and those real concerns within those communities."

 What about Columbus Day?